longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

   * Put and then remove
 1. Minimum Window Substring
   * with substring has no duplicates, we can just compare hashtable size
+  * with substring has exact the same character count.

 1. Populating Next pointer of Binary Tree
   * O(1) space
 1. **Meeting Rooms I/II**
-  * If one person can attend all 2
+  * If one person can attend all 3 (lambda is slow)
   * Minimum number of meeting rooms required/Find time with max overlapping meetings 4

 1. Double Binary Search to find sqrt